The Ismaili Community

 Throughout their 1,400 year history, the Ismailis have been led by a living, hereditary Imam.
-They trace the line of Imamat in hereditary succession from Ali, the cousin and son-in-law of Prophet Muhammad (may peace be upon him).
+They trace the line of Imamat in hereditary succession from Ali, the cousin and son-in-law of Prophet Muhammad (peace be upon him and his family).
 The followers of Ali, or Shia, already in existence during the lifetime of the Prophet, maintained that while the revelation ceased at the Prophet’s death, the need for spiritual and moral guidance of the community continued.

 They firmly believed that the legacy of Prophet Muhammad could only be entrusted to a member of his own family, in whom the Prophet had invested his authority through designation before his death.
 That person was Ali, Prophet Muhammad’s cousin, the husband of his daughter and only surviving child, Fatima.
 The institution of Imamat was to continue thereafter on a hereditary basis, succession being based on designation by the Imam of the Time.